pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic-GenericConsole.md

 Both sets of control codes are active, if memory is extremely tight then one or the other set can be disabled and the library rebuilt - this will save around 40-60 bytes

+## Colour mapping

+By default, an attempt is made to map any colours to a standard range, this can be disabled (and the targets native colours will be used) with the compile time option `-pragma-define:CLIB_CONIO_NATIVE_COLOUR=1`

 ## Defining a custom font

 On those targets that support either bitmapped graphics or redefining the character set, a custom font can be specified in one of two ways.